-Note that if later on you change your plan, for example deciding on new electives, you do need to submit a new Request for Minor form.
-The courses you have completed need to match those on the most recently approved form.
+Note: if later on you change your program of study, for example deciding on new electives, you do need to submit a new Request for Minor form.
+To graduate with the minor, courses you have completed for this minor need to match those on the most recently approved form.